mbloch/mapshaper/docs/development/frame-tool-design.md

 which means the frame tool must listen for model updates rather than assuming it is the only thing that changes the frame.

-Each completed command refreshes the normalized frame, map bounds, panel controls, magnification readout, frame handles, hit/selection state and overlay rendering from model state.
-The panel follows the style-tool lifecycle:
+Each completed command refreshes the normalized frame, map bounds, property controls, magnification readout, frame handles, hit/selection state and overlay rendering from model state.
+The resize mode follows the style-tool lifecycle:
 `interaction_mode_change`, `model.update`, `undo_redo_post` and
 `map-needs-refresh`.
 No direct GUI mutation is allowed to become a second source of frame state.